 Disney’s CSR Approach to Waste

-As with the GHG targets, Disney has met its 2020 aims and has now set itself new challenges in the coming decade.
+As with the GHG targets, Disney has met its most recent aims and has now set itself new challenges over the coming years.
 The milestone just passed was to achieve a 60% diversion from landfills and incineration.
-The firm also sent less total waste to landfill in both 2019 and 2020 than it did in 2015.
+The firm also sends less total waste to landfill than it did in 2015.

 New waste targets for 2030 include: